vldmitrofanov/shirker.net/readme.md

 DB_CONNECTION=sqlite
 ```

-remove the rest of database entries!
+remove all the rest of database entries!

 create database: